planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

-**Pros:** continue to use google sheets, quicker, bulk management, easier to manage, amazing support community, instrucutions and manuals available.
+**Pros:** continue to use google sheets, quicker, bulk management, easier to manage, amazing support community, instructions and manuals available.

 **Possible Cons:** need to use command line tools, use/write small scripts, and understand more file formats